Death to Smoochy

-Death to Smoochy is a 2002 satirical black comedy crime film directed by Danny DeVito and written by Adam Resnick.
+Death to Smoochy is a 2002 American satirical black comedy crime film directed by Danny DeVito and written by Adam Resnick.
 Starring Robin Williams, Edward Norton, Catherine Keener, DeVito, and Jon Stewart, the film centers on "Rainbow" Randolph Smiley (Williams), a disgraced former children's television host who attempts to sabotage his replacement, Sheldon Mopes (Norton), and his character, Smoochy the Rhino.
+Unfortunately, both of them are stuck in midst of the corrupt industry of children's entertainment.

 Produced by FilmFour, Senator Entertainment and Andrew Lazar's Mad Chance Productions, the German-British-American co-production was released in the United States on March 29, 2002, by Warner Bros.
 Pictures.
 It received mixed to negative reviews from critics and was a box-office bomb, grossing $8.3 million against a budget of $50 million, but has since developed a cult following.

 Plot

-"Rainbow" Randolph Smiley hosts a popular children's television show on National Kidnet called The Rainbow Randolph Show, with his friendly and playful onscreen persona masking his alcoholism and criminal behavior.
-His career ended after he is arrested by the FBI at Patsy's Warehouse for accepting bribes, he is dismissed from the network, his show is canceled, and he is evicted from his corporate penthouse and left homeless.
-Ordered by the network's chairman to find a suitable replacement, executive Marion Stokes selects the naive Sheldon Mopes and his character Smoochy the Rhino.
-Sheldon is uniquely sincere and dedicated to providing quality children's entertainment with his show Smoochy's Magic Jungle, which puts him at odds with his new producer Nora Wells, Kidnet's vice president of development.
+"Rainbow" Randolph Smiley hosts a popular children's television show on the fictional children's TV network KidNet called The Rainbow Randolph Show, with his friendly onscreen persona masking his alcoholism, emotional instability, and criminal behavior.
+His career ends after he is arrested by the FBI at Patsy's Warehouse for accepting bribes; his show is cancelled, and he is evicted from KidNet's corporate penthouse, leaving him homeless and destitute.
+Ordered by the network's chair to find a replacement with a clean public image, executive Marion Stokes selects the naive Sheldon Mopes and his character Smoochy the Rhino.
+Sheldon is sincere, dedicated to providing quality children's entertainment with his show Smoochy's Magic Jungle while being completely opposed to the concept of merchandising, which puts him at odds with his new producer Nora Wells, KidNet's vice president of development.

-The immense instant popularity of Smoochy's Magic Jungle causes Randolph to fixate his anger, his hatred and his vengeance on Sheldon.
-After Stokes declines to help him regain his job, the deranged Randolph hatches several unsuccessful, poorly-planned attempts to have Sheldon removed.
+The immediate popularity of Smoochy's Magic Jungle causes Randolph to fixate his anger and vengeance on Sheldon.
+After Stokes declines to help him regain his job, Randolph hatches several unsuccessful attempts to have Sheldon removed.
 Finally hitting rock bottom, Randolph turns to his former partner, Angelo Pike, for help.
 Angelo consents and allows him to stay at his apartment.

-Feeling that he is losing creative control over his show to Nora, Sheldon hires corrupt talent agent Burke Bennett, who assists him in renegotiating his contract to make him the executive producer of his program.
-During dinner, Burke welcomes him to the dark side of the entertainment business by presenting him with a gun and introduces him to mob boss Tommy Cotter and her cousin Lawrence "Spinner" Dunn, a retired heavyweight boxer with brain damage who currently owns a nightclub and also functions as the mascot for the restaurant she and her fellow mobsters run.
+Feeling that he is losing creative control over his show to Nora, Sheldon hires corrupt talent agent Burke Bennett, who assists him in renegotiating his contract to make him executive producer of his program, giving him full control and licensing rights over Smoochy.
+During dinner, Burke welcomes him to the dark side of the entertainment business by presenting him with a gun and introduces him to Irish mob boss Tommy Cotter and her cousin Lawrence "Spinner" Dunn, a retired heavyweight boxer with brain damage who owns a nightclub and also functions as the mascot for the restaurant she and her fellow mobsters run.
 Tommy pressures Sheldon into casting Spinner as Smoochy's cousin Moochy, vowing to shield him from subsequent harm.